barrawi/linux-sysadmin-labs/README.md

 - **ConfigMap-driven Configuration**: Environment variables decoupled from the container image and injected at runtime — configuration changes without image rebuilds.
 - **Rolling Updates**: Kubernetes replaces pods one at a time during deployments — zero downtime updates out of the box.
 - **Observability**: Prometheus and Grafana deployed via Helm into a dedicated `monitoring` namespace.
 Real-time metrics scraping from all pods and Kubernetes components via kubelet/cAdvisor, visualized in Grafana dashboards.
+- **CI/CD Validated**: Kubernetes manifests are automatically applied to a kind cluster on every push via GitHub Actions — ensuring manifests are always valid and pods start correctly before any code reaches production.
 <img width="791" height="92" alt="image" src="https://github.com/user-attachments/assets/82b3d0f9-8873-40e0-9524-c91ba4f3ada5" />

 ---